sourabhdhingra/django-mini-blog/readme.md

 14. **Usecase 9: Adding support for User Registration**

+    - When builiding a website we want visitors to register themsleves so that they can later login to the website and are allowed to do certain operations.
+This requires a user registration system in place.
+We can use the inbuilt django forms.

+    - We have not mentioned about Django forms till yet.
+Like `views` Django offers `django.forms` as well.
+We create a file `forms.py` in which we can define class based forms by extending `forms.ModelForm`

+    - For Registration form we can extend `django.contrib.auth.forms.UserCreationForm` to create `RegisterForm`.
+Check [forms.py](blog/forms.py)

+    - In `views.py` we can create a `RegisterFormView` class extending `CreateView`.
+In the class definition we can tell which form to use by assigning value to `form_class` member : `form_class = forms.RegisterForm`

+    - Since this is not any inbuilt Djagno view we need to tell the view which tempalte to use using `template_name = 'register.html'`

+    - Template would be kept at folder called templates under blog e.g `blog/templates/register.html`

+    - Notice the difference between the location of `model_detail/list` pages and `register.html` pages.
+Pages for default generic views are expected under a separate folder with name same as that of the djagno app inside `templates` directory i.e `blog\templates\blog...`.
+Where as `register.html` is kept directly under `templates`.

+    - Like always a view needs to be mapped with a url pattern.
+Check out the url pattern with name `register` in [urls.py](blog/urls.py)

 15. **Usecase 10: Using inbuilt Authentication to support login, logout, password change etc**

+    -

 16. **Usecase 11: Using an existing ListView to show a list of all entries and filtered entries**